Astik83/DLNotes/After mid.md

 ### **1️⃣ Definition:**

 An **Autoencoder** is a type of **neural network** used for **unsupervised learning** that aims to **learn a compressed (latent) representation** of the input data and then **reconstruct it** as accurately as possible.
+A Regularized Autoencoder is a modified autoencoder that adds extra constraints or noise during training to prevent the model from simply copying the input.
+This helps the network learn robust, meaningful, and generalized feature representations instead of memorizing the data.

 It consists of two main parts: